-The Control Center implements two cryptographic libraries in its software.
-The libraries, acting independently from one another, perform various Self-Tests (Power-Up Self-Tests and Conditional Self-Tests) independently to verify their functionality and correctness.
+The Control Center appliances implement two cryptographic libraries in their firmware.
+The libraries, acting independently from one another, perform various Self-Tests (Power-Up Self-Tests and Conditional Self-Tests) to verify their functionality and correctness.

 2.8.1 Power-Up Self-Tests